 Check out our recommendations for the best Bluetooth speakers, the best speakers for parties, and the loudest Bluetooth speakers.

 The JBL Boombox 3 is a better speaker than the JBL PartyBox Encore Essential, though they have different strengths.
 The Boombox 3 is much better built with an IP67 rating for dust and water resistance, making it better suited for use outdoors.
-It's immersible in up to a meter of water for 30 minutes, and it even floats, while the PartyBox can only withstand some splashes with an IPX4 rating.
-It also has a significantly longer-lasting battery life of almost 30 hours, so the speaker is less likely to die on you in the middle of the party.
-The PartyBox, on the other hand, gets a bit louder and offers a more balanced sound profile overall that can produce deeper bass than the Boombox 3.
+It's immersible in up to a meter of water for 30 minutes and even floats, while the PartyBox can only withstand some splashes with an IPX4 rating.
+It also has a significantly longer-lasting battery life of almost 30 hours, and gets a little louder than the PartyBox.
+On the other hand, the PartyBox offers a more balanced sound profile overall that can produce deeper bass than the Boombox 3.
 It comes with a mic input as well as party-related features like DJ sound effects, light show effects, and karaoke effects.

 The JBL PartyBox 110 is a better speaker than the JBL PartyBox Encore Essential.
 The 110 can get slightly louder with less compression present at max volume, resulting in cleaner audio at louder volumes.
 It has better directivity, resulting in a wider and more open-sounding soundstage.
 It also has a longer-lasting battery life of almost 15 hours, making it better suited to longer listening sessions.
 It also comes with mic and guitar inputs.
 That said, the Encore packs the same amount of bass at a much smaller size and more at a more affordable price point.
 It still gets quite loud.
 While it doesn't come with a guitar input, you can still wire a mic to the speaker via its mic input.